 ‘Warm, dry’ winter weather predicted for Montezuma County

-Despite predictions for a warm and dry winter, the county is not currently in drought conditions.
+Despite predictions for a warm and dry winter, Montezuma County is not in drought conditions.
+(Journal file photo)

 County is still boasting no drought, despite dry predictions

-Andrus told The Journal that right now, the Dolores Basin has 408% of snow water content, but the percentages aren’t “too significant yet” because of the small amount of snow that has fallen so far this season.
+Andrus told The Journal that as of mid-November, the Dolores Basin has 408% of snow water content, but the percentages aren’t “too significant yet” because of the small amount of snow that has fallen this season.

 “This is why Montezuma County has no drought at all right now,” Andrus said.
 “Our first snow of 0.7 inches on Oct.
 31 is 116% of our 0.6 inch monthly average.”